matouseef93/Git-commands/Git-tutorial.md

 git stash pop
 ```

-## Roll back to a previos version of the repo
+## Roll back to a previous version of the repo
 In git is easy to roll back to a previous version of your repo, for that we only need the identifier of the commit.
-First we need to find the commit we want to roll back:
+First, we need to find the commit we want to roll back:
 ```bash
 git log
 # commit 8af5d69e4bbc9aec8b5e268e2ba94c49fbffee37 <- this is the commit hash